magnumjs/mag.js/examples/tutorials/intro-part2.md

 Here we attach a new mag.prop discount to VolunteerForm.
 As previously mentioned, it's a good idea to attach all your model data to the top-level component, and then pass down data to child components as necessary.
 Here is another example of nesting a component.
 This time we pass two extra options.
 Note how the Total component's view does not need to know where options.count comes from.
-We made ctrl.discount an m.prop in preparation for the Coupon component, which is coming up next :)
+We made ctrl.discount an mag.prop in preparation for the Coupon component, which is coming up next :)

 If you're coding along, refresh the page now.
 You should see the total update as you add and remove attendees.